gyunaev/birdtray/README.md

 ## Building

-To build Birdtray from source, you would need the following libraries:
+To build Birdtray from source, you would need the following components:

+- A C++ compiler
+- Cmake
 - Qt 5.6 or higher with "x11extras-dev" or "x11extras-devel"  module installed (it is usually NOT installed by default);
 - sqlite3 (i.e. libsqlite3-dev or libsqlite3-devel)